Gyrochronology

 We have been primarily manually evaluating light curves from said NASA missions.
 Thus far, we are preprocessing the light curves, weeding out ones that need to be redone, light curves with problematic apertures, sky masks, raw images, and periods of less than one day.

-For more information on current and past projects, please see the Projects page.
+For more information on current and past projects, please see the projects page.

 Ongoing Projects